gregorybooma/mitsg-osq/README.md

 This can be any of `connectToDB_Local`, `connectToDB_Scripts`, or `connectToDB_SG`.
 Each function has its own host, username, password, and database name.

+This function name must also be the same in `questionsJson.php`.

 ### Configure

 Check over the options in `config.php`

+Hosts set to `localhost` are only suitable for local testing.

 ### Run